decentraland/old-documentation/_posts/getting-started/2018-01-02-coding-scenes.md

 When building your scene with the CLI, select the option _Static_.

 We encourage developers to instead build their scenes using TypeScript.
-TypeScitp scenes use embedded XML tags to handle the rendered entities.
+TypeScipt scenes include embedded XML tags to handle the rendered entities.
+If you ignore all of the Typescript code in a _Basic_ scene and only edit what's inside the `render()` function, you're dealing with what's essentially XML but with slightly different syntax.

 #### Other languages

-You can use another tool or language instead of TypeScript and compile it to JavaScript, as long as your compiled scripts are contained within a single JavaScript file named _scene.js_.
+You can use another tool or language instead of TypeScript and compile it into JavaScript, as long as your compiled scripts are contained within a single JavaScript file named _scene.js_.
 All provided type declarations are made in TypeScript, and other languages and transpilers are not officially supported.

-## Code editors
+## Scenes

-To edit scenes, we recommend using a source code editor like [Visual Studio Code](https://code.visualstudio.com/) or [Atom](https://atom.io/).
-An editor like this helps you create scenes a lot faster and with less errors, as it marks syntax errors, autocompletes while you write and even shows you smart suggestions that depend on the context that you're in.
-With Visual Studio Code you can even click on an object to see the full definition of its class.
+The content you deploy to your LAND is called a **scene**.
+A scene is an interactive program that renders content, this could be a game, an interactive experience, an art gallery, whatever you want!

+Scenes are deployed to **parcels**, the 10 meter by 10 meter pieces of virtual LAND, the scarce and non-fungible asset maintained in an Ethereum smart contract.
+These parcels of virtual space are where you will upload and interact with the content you create using the SDK.

+We are developing the web client that will allow users to explore Decentraland.
+All of the content you upload to your LAND will be rendered and viewable through this client.
+We have included a preview tool in the SDK so that you can preview, test, and interact with your content in the meantime.

 ## Entities and Components